Chapter 8: Complicity

 He was alone on the platform.

-Lev was at the valve station, logging the bleed check.
+Lev was at the valve station.
 Orath was below, pulling reserve stock.
 The night shift would arrive in an hour.
 Haddon would brief them, hand over the journal, climb the access ladder, and eat a meal in the boarding house where Lenna would already be asleep.

 The office was quiet.
-After seventh bell, the only sound was the building itself — pipes in the walls, condensation in the drainage channels, the building breathing as all buildings in Varesfall breathed.
+After seventh bell, the only sound was the building — pipes in the walls, condensation in the drainage channels.
+Low and constant.

 She pulled the Junction 14 report from beneath the stack.
-She had placed it third from the bottom three days ago, beneath the Thornveil audit and the northern manifold survey, where it would wait without drawing attention.
-A filing decision.
+Third from the bottom, where she had placed it three days ago beneath the Thornveil audit.
+Waiting without drawing attention.

 She read it again.
-She had read it four times already, each reading a recalibration against the same fixed point: the question of how much Tessa had seen.
+Fourth time.
+Each reading recalibrated against the same point: how much Tessa had seen.

 The report was careful.
-Tessa had identified the eastern draw — a sustained lateral pressure deficit inconsistent with the mechanical configuration of Junction 14’s feed system.
-She had recommended a deep survey of the eastern section.
-She had noted that the draw’s signature was “atypical” and “warrants further investigation.”
-Professional.
-Measured.
-The language of a Calibrator who had found something she could not explain and was requesting the tools to explain it.
+Tessa had identified the eastern draw — a sustained lateral pressure deficit inconsistent with Junction 14’s feed system.
+She had recommended a deep survey.
+She had noted the draw’s signature as “atypical” and “warrants further investigation.”

 The footnote was Dorren’s own.